For many of us, the holidays are an expensive time of year.

 Since retailers have been competing with each other to start their Black Friday and Cyber Monday sales earlier and earlier each year, you may have some additional time to shop for gifts at a discount before the holidays officially arrive.
 Many stores are also putting out early previews or announcements of their best deals before they actually start, which is also helpful for planning ahead.

 Those who like to prepare even further in advance can also keep an eye out for good finds throughout the year and set them aside until they are needed.
 Looking back at the timing of sales during the previous year allows you to have a rough idea of when those promotions will come around again.
-Plus, many websites, apps, and browser extensions that can track the price history of items on your shopping list can help you determine the best time to buy.
+Plus, many websites, apps, and browser extensions can track the price history of items on your shopping list and help you determine the best time to buy.

 Another advantage to getting started shopping early is that it helps to ensure that your orders will arrive on time if you are ordering online and having things shipped in the mail.